-We’re taking a number of steps to make sure you can manage your money as usual.
+We’ve taken a number of steps to make sure you can continue to manage your money as usual.

 1. Refilling ATMs

-Even if a branch near you has to close, or change it's opening hours, we’ll still make every attempt to refill external ATMs so there’s enough cash available.
-But just like with goods from the supermarket, there’s no need to withdraw more money than normal.
+We’re continuing to make every attempt to refill our external ATMs so there should be enough cash available.
+But, just like with goods from the supermarket, there’s no need to withdraw more money than normal.

 - make payments or pay bills (up to £10,000)

 - pay in a cheque through our mobile banking app

 Digital banking can help you stay safe.
 It also reduces the demand on our branches and call centres, so they can focus on the most urgent issues.